 Gangtok, September 5: A great sigh of relief has come for the residents of Rorathang, Rongli and Rhenock in East Sikkim.
-The new bye pass road would now cut short the travel time by almost two hours.
+The new bye-pass road would now cut short the travel time by almost two hours.

-Under the initiative of Sub Divisional Magistrate of Rangpo Sub Division, Prem Kumar Rai, the new road is almost in the verge of completion which would allow the commuters to reach their destinations on time.
+Under the initiative of Sub Divisional Magistrate of Rangpo Sub Division, Prem Kumar Rai, the new road is almost on the verge of completion which would allow the commuters to reach their destinations on time.

 He added that the companies which are located in the nearby areas were requested to mobilize the Corporate Social Responsibility (CSR) funds so that the construction of the road could be started at the earliest.

 The road is being constructed with the support fund provided by the pharmaceuticals companies like – Cipla, Golden Cross, Juventus, Lupin, Zydus Health Care, Alkem and others.
 The machinery was provided by companies like Madhya Bharat, IRCON and Drapil.

 “It was a collective effort of every stakeholder without giving a financial burden to the government,” added Rai.